 “Is the home called ‘Twin Tree Rock’ for the rock outside with two trees growing out of it?” guessed the boy.

-“Again a good guess, but no. That is two marks against you. one more and you will be my next meal.” said the giant.
+“Again a good guess, but no. That is two marks against you.
+One more and you will be my next meal.” said the giant.

 That night the boy put on his cloak of invisibility and snuck around the house trying to find out what the home was called.
 The boy came upon a great door and decided to go in.
 Inside the room was the princess.
 “Are you the giant’s challenger?” she asked.
+(HOW did she see the boy, if hes wearing his invisibility cloak?)

-“Yes i am.
+“Yes I am.
 Would you know of what this house is called?” asked the boy.

 “No. He has made sure to not tell me” she replied.
-However as luck would hold, the giant had decided to celebrate his future victory against the boy. drinking heavily from the magic horn.
+However as luck would hold, the giant had decided to celebrate his future victory against the boy by drinking heavily from the magic horn.

 “Hahaha.
 The foolish boy will never determine what this home is called, and after I eat him I will take the princess to be my bride.
 For he will never learn that my home is called ‘Ram Horn Point’ because of the great ram that I forced away.
 Hahaha” the giant exclaimed drunkenly.